TechShivvy/raspi-4-config/README.md

 ### With Display (HDMI TV)

 1. Follow the official Raspberry Pi setup guide: [Raspberry Pi Setting Up](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/0).
+However, during the installation process, opt for the 64-bit version instead of the recommended 32-bit version to take full advantage of your hardware capabilities.

 ### Without Display (Headless)

-1. Follow the initial steps of the official setup guide without connecting to a display.
-2. For an alternative headless setup guide, you can refer to this resource: [Raspberry Pi Headless Setup Guide](https://www.tomshardware.com/reviews/raspberry-pi-headless-setup-how-to,6028.html) or [Official Documentation for Headless](https://www.raspberrypi.com/documentation/computers/configuration.html#setting-up-a-headless-raspberry-pi).
+1. For an alternative headless setup guide, you can refer to this resource: [Raspberry Pi Headless Setup Guide](https://www.tomshardware.com/reviews/raspberry-pi-headless-setup-how-to,6028.html) or [Official Documentation for Headless](https://www.raspberrypi.com/documentation/computers/configuration.html#setting-up-a-headless-raspberry-pi).
 However, note that **using a display is often simpler**.

 ## Finding Pi's IP Address

 There are several methods to find the IP address of your Pi based on your connection:

+**When Connected to the Same Network:**

-1. **Connected to Router**:
+1. **Connected via Network**:
-   - If your Pi is connected to the router, whether via Wi-Fi or Ethernet, and your mobile device is connected to the same network, you can find its IP address using various methods:
+   - If your Pi is connected to the network, either through Wi-Fi or Ethernet, and your mobile/laptop is on the same network, you can find its IP address using various methods:
-     - Check your router's admin page to locate the connected devices section.
+     - Access your router's admin page to locate the connected devices section.
-     - Use an app like "Fing" on your mobile device to scan for devices on your network.
+     - Utilize an application like "Fing" on your mobile device to scan for devices within your network.
-     - Utilize commands like `nmap` in Linux to discover devices on your network.
+     - Employ commands such as `nmap` in a Linux environment to discover devices on the network.

-2. **Direct Access to Pi**:
-   - If you have direct access to your Pi, whether through SSH or a display connection, you can find the IP address by running the following command on the Pi's command line:

-     To find the IP addresses associated with all network interfaces:
+2. **Using mDNS (Bonjour)**:
+   - When your laptop and Pi are part of the same network, or if the Pi is connected via Ethernet to your laptop, you can employ mDNS (Multicast DNS) to effortlessly find the Pi's IP address.
+   - Launch the command prompt or terminal on your laptop and execute the following command:

      ```
+     ping raspberrypi.local -4
+     ```
+     If you've changed the hostname of your Pi, replace `raspberrypi` with the updated name.

+     Note: Keep in mind that mDNS might not work reliably if you have multiple Raspberry Pi devices on the network, as the .local address might not uniquely identify each device.
+   - When the Pi is active and connected to the network, this command will send a ping request to the mDNS address and receive a reply containing the IP address of the Pi.

+**When You Have Direct Access to the Pi:**

+3. **Direct Access to Pi**:
+   - If you possess direct access to your Pi, whether through SSH or a display connection, you can determine the IP address by executing the following command on the Pi's command line:

+     To discover the IP addresses linked to all network interfaces:
+     ```
      hostname -I
      ```

-     To find detailed information about the network interfaces, including IP addresses:
+     To obtain detailed information about the network interfaces, including IP addresses:
      ```
      ifconfig
      ```

-   - After running these commands, note down the IP addresses (inet) associated with the available network interfaces (like `eth0` (Ethernet) and `wlan0` (Wi-Fi)).
+   - After executing these commands, make a note of the IP addresses (inet) linked to the available network interfaces (such as `eth0` for Ethernet and `wlan0` for Wi-Fi).

-3. **Using mDNS (Bonjour)**:
-   - If your laptop and Pi are connected to the same network, or if the Pi is connected via Ethernet to your laptop, you can use mDNS (Multicast DNS) to discover the Pi's IP address easily.
-   - Open the command prompt or terminal on your laptop and run the following command:

-     ```
-     ping raspberrypi.local -4
-     ```
-     Replace `raspberrypi` with the actual hostname of your Pi if you've changed it.
-   - If the Pi is active and connected to the network, this command will send a ping request to the mDNS address and receive a reply containing the IP address of the Pi.

 Remember that some methods might be more suitable depending on your network setup and the tools available to you.